xaleza/todo-app-flutter/README.md

-# todo-app-flutter
+# todo-app-flutter (Closed)
- Simple todo app
+ Currently implementing this app with Clean Architecture, TDD and BLoC

 ## Features:
 - Add tasks, events and notes